The TMYS 2015 annual ceremony will take place on

 The TANK MEMORIAL YPRES SALIENT LEGACY CD contains a unique photograph of every soldier's grave or memorial listing commemorated by the TMYS in Belgium.

 Each soldier's grave or memorial received a dedicated visit, poppy tribute & Exhortation with details being registered in the cemetery/memorial visitors book.

-The legacy was then placed into the care of Royal Tank Regiment RHQ and Bovington Tank Museum.
+The legacy has since been placed into the care of Royal Tank Regiment RHQ and Bovington Tank Museum.
 Copies are available for donation on behalf of TMYS funds.

 RECEIVED FROM BUCKINGHAM PALACE